nombrekeff/cardboard-js/README.md

 ### Lifecycle events

 In some cases you might want to do stuff when the element is added to the page, or when it's removed.
-For that Cardboard offers 2 functions for handling that:
+For that Cardboard offers 2 functions for handling that.
+`withLifecycle(tag, { start, removed })` or `onLifecycle(tag, start, removed)`, both do the same thing, just different arguments.

 ```ts
 const Clock = () => {
   const st = state({